 - i.
 Existing roofs with a minimum continuous insulation R-value of at least R-10 are not required to meet the R-value requirements. - ii.
 Existing roofs with a minimum cavity insulation R-value of at least R-19 in certain climate zones.
-This exception is based on cost effectiveness results using the existing building prototypes with R-19 roof insulation, see Appendix I for analysis results.
+This exception is based on cost effectiveness results using the existing building prototypes with R-19 roof insulation, see Appendix H for analysis results.

 - iii.
-Continuous insulation may be reduced to R-4 where: - a.
+Continuous insulation over the entire roof may be reduced to R-4 where: - a.
 Mechanical equipment is located on the roof and adding insulation would reduce the base flashing height to less than that allowable by the California Residential Code. - b.
 The roof has sidewall or parapet walls and adding insulation would reduce the base flashing height to less than that allowed by the California Residential Code. - iv.
-Where adding insulation would result in the necessity to move existing exterior windows or doors, increased thickness may be reduced. - v.
+Where adding insulation would result in the necessity to move existing exterior windows or doors, increased thickness may be reduced over the entire roof. - v.
 Allowance to use tapered insulation provided that the average thermal resistance equals or exceeds the required value.

 A cool roof is a roofing product that provides higher solar reflectance and thermal emittance than a standard roofing product.
 When solar radiation hits a roof surface, a portion of the visible, infrared, and ultraviolet energy is absorbed, and a portion is reflected.
 Thermal emittance describes the ability of the roof surface to radiate energy once absorbed.
 The "cooler" the roof, the more energy the roof surface reflects and the better it is at emitting absorbed energy.
 A roof with a solar reflectance and thermal emittance of 0 is not reflective or emissive at all.
 A solar reflectance of 1 indicates complete reflectivity.
 A thermal emittance of 1 indicates complete emissivity.
-Cool roofs with very high solar reflectance values, such as those that meet the low-slope requirements of 0.63 solar reflectance, are typically very light or white in color.
-However, there are many cool roof products that use darker colored pigments and meet the steep-slope requirements of 0.20 solar reflectance.
+Cool roofs with very high solar reflectance values, such as those that meet the low-sloped requirements of 0.63 solar reflectance. are typically very light or white in color.
+However, there are many cool roof products that use darker colored pigments and meet the steep-sloped requirements of 0.20 solar reflectance.
+Solar reflectance and thermal emittance can be reduced over time by weathering and soiling.
+Most of these impacts occur over the first couple of years of life; therefore, roofs are tested based on an aged solar reflectance and aged thermal emittance measured after three years.

 Cool roof requirements for roof replacements in low-rise residential buildings were introduced in the 2008 Title 24, Part 6 code.
-The requirements have not changed significantly since that time.
-In the 2008 Standards, the low-rise requirements were for a minimum 0.20 aged solar reflectance and 0.75 thermal emittance roof for steep-slope roofs in Climate Zones 10 through 15, and a minimum 0.55 aged solar reflectance roof 0.75 thermal emittance for low-slope roofs in Climate Zones 13 and 15.
-The current requirements are identical except that the aged solar reflectance for low-slope roofs increased to 0.63, which happened in the 2013 code cycle, and the exceptions have been slightly revised over time.
+The requirements have not changed significantly in over a decade.
+In the 2008 Title 24, Part 6 Standards, the low-rise requirements were for a minimum 0.20 aged solar reflectance and 0.75 thermal emittance roof for steep-sloped roofs in Climate Zones 10 through 15, and a minimum 0.55 aged solar reflectance roof 0.75 thermal emittance for low-sloped roofs in Climate Zones 13 and 15.
+The current requirements are identical except that the aged solar reflectance for low-sloped roofs increased to 0.63, which happened in the 2013 code cycle, and the exceptions have been slightly revised over time.

 Roof insulation is the application of continuous insulation above the roof deck and below the exterior roofing material.
 This submeasure has not been considered for low-rise residential buildings in past code cycles.
 The current requirement for high-rise residential buildings has been in place since the 2008 Title 24, Part 6 code.
-There have been no changes since 2008 except for minor revisions to the allowable exceptions.
+There have been no changes since then, except for minor revisions to the allowable exceptions.